rancher/rancher-docs/versioned_docs/version-2.7/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/restore-rancher-launched-kubernetes-clusters-from-backup.md

 1. Restore from an etcd snapshot.

     :::note
-    As the etcd node is a clean node, the path (`/var/lib/rancher/<k3s/rke2>/server/db/snapshots/`) may need to be manually created.
+    As the etcd node is a clean node, you may need to manually create the `/var/lib/rancher/<k3s/rke2>/server/db/snapshots/` path.
     :::

     - For S3 snapshots, restore using the UI.